You are reading a legacy (pre v1.0) document.

 Getting sandbox upload URL

-method that takes an optional argument that specifies the path in the sandbox where the file will be uploaded.
+The.fileURL/.file_url() is now .uploadURL/.upload_url() method that takes an optional argument that specifies the path in the sandbox where the file will be uploaded.

-If the path is not specified the file will be uploaded to the home dir — /home/user
+If the path is not specified the file will be uploaded to the home dir — /home/user.

 Configuring sandbox cwd

-Previously you could set the sandbox working directory by passing cwd
+Previously you could set the sandbox working directory by passing cwd option when creating the sandbox.

 Right now this is not supported because it leads to subtle bugs especially when reconnecting to an existing sandbox.